Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 Live streaming is one of the main offerings from Dacast, so our platform is equipped with powerful tools for conducting live broadcasts.
 Restream, on the other hand, only supports in-browser live streaming.

-Looking for a robust live streaming platform?
-Dacast has what you need, including features such as:
+If you are looking for a robust live streaming platform, Dacast has what you need, including features such as:

 Stream Scheduling

 Broadcasters can schedule streams ahead of time with both Restream and Dacast.
-On Restream, you can upload a video for a particular time.
+On Restream, you can upload a video to be played at a particular time.

 With Dacast, you can upload a video and schedule it to play at a specific time as well.
-You can also pre-schedule content that’s streamed live., allowing you to share the URL and embed the video on your own website and social media platforms before the stream begins.
+You can also pre-schedule content that’s streamed live, allowing you to share the URL and embed the video on your own website and social media platforms before the live stream begins.

-That’s an excellent marketing feature because it allows you to attract a wider audience to the exact stream link and stream directly.
+That is an excellent marketing feature because it allows you to attract a bigger wider audience to the exact live stream link and stream directly.
 That way, viewers don’t have to search for the link on the day off.
 Instead, they bookmark your page ahead of time and simply click to view.

 Dacast also offers the option to showcase a countdown timer before your live stream begins.